PengSiyun/SNAD-data-Harmonization/Pilot data/README.md

-This is to clean Network data of pilot respondents and match with clinical data from IADRC
+This is to clean 4 waves of Network data of pilot respondents and match with clinical data from IADRC